 Here is a short video that explains the basics of emotions: https://www.youtube.com/watch?v=SJOjpprbfeE

 Traditionally, men have shied away from therapy, believing that emotional struggles are best ignored or suffered in silence, or that they should be “strong and manly” and deal with their issues on their own.
 Nothing could be further from the truth.
-All emotional problems developed relationally, in the crucible of early childhood; and, as has been demonstrated across many cultures for thousands of years, they are best resolved relationally, whether that relationship is with a therapist, a counselor, or a shaman.
+All emotional problems developed relationally, in the crucible of early childhood; and, as has been demonstrated across many cultures for thousands of years, they are best resolved relationally, whether that relationship is counseling, psychotherapy, or psychoanalysis.
 In that light, men’s issues are a particular specialty of mine.

 Once upon a time, people took assertiveness training classes to help them stand up and speak out, borne of the conviction that by doing so, they would feel better about themselves and get more of what they wanted in life.
 Many achieved these goals, at least in part, because assertiveness, the honest expression of one’s feelings and desires, is an incredibly effective means of interpersonal interaction.

 Sadly, however, there are few assertiveness training classes still in existence.
 However, I can teach you this incredibly useful concept.
 Assertiveness is something that you can learn, and, with practice, effectively apply.
 The results can be immediate, powerful, and long-lasting.